 It has always been a dream of mine to be in Crested Butte during the Wildflower Festival.
 In the many times that I have hiked and biked over to Crested Butte, the grand cabins dispersed throughout the bucolic fields surrounded by jagged 14,000 foot peaks, have always reminded me of Switzerland, especially when the clouds are lying low, as they did all through the weekend.
 I was truly looking forward to witnessing those fields laced with wildflowers.
 Unfortunately, due to the dry weather, the wildflowers were late to bloom this year and were said to be more spectacular up in the high country, which we did not get a chance to investigate.

 The rain had finally arrived and as welcome as it was, it put a bit of a damper on our afternoons.
 Thankfully, there was miniature golf in the Adventure Park, an all-time favorite recreation for our family.
 We played over and over again on the eighteen-holed course.
-As we got our cheap competitive thrills on with Tucker who was making up for his biking incompetence by acing many hole-in-ones, we could hear the sweet melodic notes emanating from the Bluegrass Festival that was going on adjacent to the park.
-A true lover of Bluegrass, I was sad to not have the opportunity to attend this Festival that I have heard so much about, a manageable festival with noteable musicians strutting their talents in a majestic field in Crested Butte.
+We could hear the sweet melodic notes emanating from the Bluegrass Festival going on adjacent to the park as we got our cheap competitive thrills on with Tucker who was making up for his biking incompetence by acing many hole-in-ones.
+A true lover of Bluegrass, I was sad to not have the opportunity to attend this Festival that I have heard so much about, a manageable festival with notable musicians strutting their talents in a majestic field in Crested Butte.
 We’ll have to come back!

 Climbing up switchbacks and through Aspen Groves in the quiet of the mountain, with nothing but the chattering of squirrels and the chirping of birds, was wonderfully healing and invigorating and I wished that I had a ride like that where I live in Basalt, CO, to help maintain my sanity in my forever chaotic world.